-The Imperial Build in this article is viable for both Ranked and Casual TFT queues!
+The 9.17 Imperial Team Comp in this article is viable for both Ranked and Casual TFT games!

 Imperial Team Buffs

 (2) One random allied Imperial on your board deals Double Damage

 (4) ALL allied Imperials on your board deal Double Damage

 Imperials are pretty much non-existent early on simply because you get Darius and then your next Imperial is Katarina at Tier 3 units.
 With that considered, your best bet is to run something else and then transition to Imperials once you get Draven or Katarina.
 As in most of our TFT 9.17 Builds, we recommend you run Nobles for the first four to five levels until you’re ready to transition the build into Imperials.
 Nobles are a strong choice simply because the (3) Noble buff makes one of the units on your board really tanky, minimizing the loss of HP in most cases (or even allowing you to win).
 At level 5 the basic team is: Darius, Garen, Lucian, Fiora and Tristana (in that order of importance).
 Darius and Garen synergize with the Knight class, gaining 20 damage blocked from every basic attack.
 Lucian and Fiora grant you the Noble buff and lastly, Tristana is just used for the Gunslinger 2 buff.
 A thing to note is that all of these units are Tier 1 except Lucian who is Tier 2, meaning you’ll have an abundance of them and will have them on rank 2 in no time.

 Thornmail and Warmog’s Armor on Darius.
 Morellonomicon on Garen for the % health burned per second which works great with his ultimate.
 Place any DPS items on Lucian, so he can 1v9 in case he gets the Noble buff on him.